General Electric LMS100

-The General Electric LMS100 (Land Marine Supercharged) is an aero derivative gas turbine produced by GE Distributed Power.
+The General Electric LMS100 is an aero derivative gas turbine produced by GE Distributed Power.

 Design and development

 The LMS100 PA produces approximately 100 MW at an efficiency of around 46% LHV in open cycle operation.
 It is currently the largest and most efficient aero-derivative gas turbine.
 It is able to produce full rated power in under 10 minutes.

 The LMS100 comprises a low-pressure compressor, an intercooler, a supercore and a power turbine.
 The supercore (comprising a HP compressor, compressor rear frame, high-pressure turbine and intermediate pressure turbine) is a further development of the LM6000, which in turn was based on the CF6-80C2.
 The low-pressure compressor is from the 6FA industrial gas turbine.